What we learned from Seahawks training camp Day 13: Back on field, Lano Hill still believes in himself

 Maybe that’s helping Lynch find his rhythm.

-At one point, Lynch lofted a perfectly-thrown pass into the arms of DK Metcalf down the sideline, basically a replica of the plays that the two almost hit on against Denver.
+At one point, Lynch lofted a perfectly thrown pass into the arms of DK Metcalf down the sideline, basically a replica of the play the two almost completed against Denver.
 This time, Metcalf got behind cornerback Jeremy Boykins and hauled in the pass for a long gain.

 King being groomed to help outside?